-In-Class Facilitation: 10% [expected of all participants, 3-credit students complete this twice] Facilitate one of the learned concepts within class time.
+In-Class Facilitation: 10% [expected of all participants, 2-credit students complete this twice] Facilitate one of the learned concepts within class time.
 This can be movement related, musical facilitation, breathing exercises, or other Deep Listening exercises that we cover during the course.
 Those receiving 3 credits will be asked to do this twice.

-Research Project: 20% [expected of all participants receiving credit]
+Research Project: 20% [only for participants receiving credit]